-On this page childcare providers will find information on the the eligibility and criteria for Tax Free childcare scheme and how payments are made.
+Information on the the eligibility and criteria for Tax Free childcare scheme, including how payments are made.

 The scheme is available for children aged 11 and under (up to 17 for children with disabilities).
 They stop being eligible on 1 September after their 11th birthday.